Introduction

 Note: neither postcss-preset-env nor autoprefixer have been used in Baselayer.
 And preprocessors such as Sass are not required.

-Modern CSS reset
+A modern CSS reset

 The Baselayer reset is a “best of both” combination of Josh W Comeau’s custom CSS reset and Andy Bell’s (more) modern CSS reset”.